GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

 1. All service members are obligated to disobey unlawful orders and ignore unlawful suspensions.

+ - This obligation to disobey refers exclusively to orders that a reasonable person, trained in this Constitution, would understand as a direct and manifest violation of the fundamental rights enumerated in Article I or an explicit attempt to subvert the democratic order outlined in Article VII.
+Disagreement with strategic, tactical, or policy decisions does not constitute grounds for disobedience.
+The burden of proving the manifest unlawfulness of an order rests with the service member invoking this section.

 ## ARTICLE XV: EDUCATION

 ### Section 1: The Purpose of Education